Direct Connect#

 To open the page of an LAG, go to the section Interconnect Direct Connect LAG.
 Find the necessary LAG in the resource table and click its ID.

-Location — A physical site to which the LAG is connected.
+• location — a physical site where the LAG is terminated;

-Minimum connections — If the number of available connections in the LAG drops below the minimum, the group is completely disabled because the remaining connections cannot transmit the required amount of traffic.
+• minimum number of connections — if the number of available connections in the LAG drops below the minimum, the LAG is completely disabled because the remaining connections cannot transmit the required amount of traffic;

-The tab contains a table with the summary information about the virtual interfaces attached to the LAG.
+The Virtual interfaces tab contains a table with the summary information about the virtual interfaces attached to the LAG.
 More details of a particular interface can be viewed on its page.

 In the tab, you can create virtual interfaces for the LAG and delete existing ones.